PerisN/Predicting-the-rate-of-Inflation-in-Kenya/README.md

 # Analyzing Inflation in Kenya with Linear Regression

-This project aims to explore inflation patterns in Kenya from 2005 to March 2024 using linear regression.
-The project will utilize a dataset containing Year, Month, Annual Average Inflation, and 12-Month Inflation data points.
+The project delves into the complexities of inflation in Kenya from 2005 to March 2024.
+We'll leverage the power of linear regression to attempt to predict future movements.
 ## Hypothesis

 - Develop a linear regression model to predict future 12-month inflation based on historical data.